-The instructor will introduce inclusive definitions for bicycle and bicyclist, lead a discussion on why bicycling is important and where people bicycle, and explain important practices to stay safe while bicycling.
+The instructor will lead a discussion on why bicycling is important, introduce bicycles as part of the transportation system, lead a discussion on individual responsibility to practice safe bicycling habits, and explain important practices to stay safe while bicycling.

-- Explain reasons we bicycle places and identify common places to bicycle. - Recognize that people have different needs and abilities and there are different bicycles and tricycles to make bicycling possible and fun for everyone. - Define and use appropriate bicycle safety vocabulary. - Recognize safe practices near traffic such as wearing a helmet, bicycling with an adult, bicycling on a sidewalk or side of the street, and being visible during low-light conditions.
+- Explain reasons we bicycle places. - Recognize that bicycles are a vehicle. - Recognize that everyone has a role in keeping each other safe. - Understand the requirements to bicycling in the road. - Understand how to navigate driveways and alleys. - Recognize safe practices near traffic such as bicycling on a sidewalk or side of the street, being visible during low-light conditions, and wearing a helmet.